ShyHarvey/tgbot/README.md

 # Telegram Message Forwarding Bot

-A Node.js Telegram bot that automatically forwards messages from a notification channel to multiple target chats with advanced security features.
+A Node.js Telegram bot that automatically forwards messages from a notification channel to multiple target chats with advanced security features and HTTP health monitoring.

 ## Features

 - 🤖 **Automatic message forwarding** from a notification channel to multiple chats
+- 🌐 **HTTP health monitoring** with Express server for deployment platforms
 - 📝 **Persistent storage** of target chat IDs
 - 🔧 **Easy management commands** for adding/removing target chats
 - 📊 **Status monitoring** and statistics with chat names